Start: go to the homepage U+2600 bis U+26FF Miscellaneous Symbols

 Das Zeichen ist keine Zusammensetzung.
 Es hat keine zugewiesene Weite in ostasiatischen Texten.
 In bidirektionalem Text handelt es als Other Neutral.
 Bei einem Richtungswechsel wird es nicht gespiegelt.
 Das Wort, das U+262A mit ähnlichen Zeichen bildet, verbietet in sich Zeilenumbrüche.

 Das CLDR-Projekt bezeichnet dieses Zeichen mit „Hilal und Stern“ für die Verwendung in Screenreader-Software.
-Es weist zusätzliche Namen zu, z.B. für die Suche in Emoji-Auswahlboxen: Hilal, Islam, Religion, Stern.
+Es weist zusätzliche Namen zu, z.B. für die Suche in Emoji-Auswahlboxen: Hilal, Islam, Muslim, Religion, Stern.

 Dieses Schriftzeichen ist als Emoji ausgezeichnet.
 Es wird als schwarz-weißes Zeichen auf unterstützenden Systemen angezeigt.
 Um es auf bunte Ansicht umzustellen, kannst du es mit Zeichen für U+FE0F Variation Selector-16 kombinieren: ☪️ Siehe Emojipedia für weitere Details zu den Emoji-Eigenschaften dieses Zeichens.